 Although our ADSs are traded on the Nasdaq Global Select Market, the trading volume of our ADSs has generally been very low.
-Reported average daily trading volume in our ADSs was approximately 240,723 ADSs for the three months ended March 31, 2011 compared to approximately 297,040 ADSs for the year ended December 31, 2010.
-In addition, during the periods between November 8, 2007 and July 31, 2008 and between November 17, 2008 and September 7, 2010, we repurchased a total of approximately \$33.1 million of our ADSs (approximately 7.7 million ADSs) and a total of approximately \$50.0 million of our ADSs (approximately 19.3 million ADSs), respectively, from the open market pursuant to two authorized share buyback programs.
-The repurchased ADSs and their underlying ordinary shares with respect to these two periods reduced the number of our ordinary shares otherwise outstanding by approximately 7.9% for the first program and approximately 9.9% for the second program.
+Reported average daily trading volume in our ADSs was approximately 639,132 ADSs for the three months ended March 31, 2012 compared to approximately 293,055 ADSs for the year ended December 31, 2011.
+In addition, during the periods between November 8, 2007 and July 31, 2008, between November 17, 2008 and September 7, 2010 and between June 22, 2011 and April 25, 2012, we repurchased a total of approximately \$33.1 million of our ADSs (approximately 7.7 million ADSs), a total of approximately \$50.0 million of our ADSs (approximately 19.3 million ADSs) and a total of approximately \$11.4 million of our ADSs (approximately 8.4 million ADSs), respectively, from the open market pursuant to three authorized share buyback programs.
+The repurchased ADSs and their underlying ordinary shares with respect to these three periods reduced the number of our ordinary shares otherwise outstanding by approximately 7.9%, 9.9% and 4.7%, respectively.
 Such share buyback programs or future share repurchases could negatively impact the average trading volume of our ADSs.
-Limited trading volume will subject our ADSs to greater price volatility and may make it difficult for you to buy or sell your ADSs at a price that is attractive to you.
+Limited trading volume will subject our ADSs to greater